 - He can leverage his knowledge of the latest tools and techniques in finding better investment opportunities

-All these advantages that an authorised person enjoys while trading for himself also raise a series of concerns.
-As a result, an authorised person’s trading account is often subject to intense scrutiny to prevent any inappropriateness.
+All these advantages that an authorized person enjoys while trading for himself also raise a series of concerns.
+As a result, an authorized person’s trading account is often subject to intense scrutiny to prevent any inappropriateness.

-The laws might not prevent authorised persons from trading for themselves, but it often leads to a clash of interest.
+The laws might not prevent authorized persons from trading for themselves, but it often leads to a clash of interests.
 When they trade for themselves, they become profit-oriented and give less attention to the stockbroking business.
 It becomes more of an ethical concern than technical.
-Under such circumstances, he might fail to fulfil the responsibilities towards the stockbroker and his clients, which will impact the overall business.
+Under such circumstances, he might fail to fulfill the responsibilities towards the stockbroker and his clients, which will impact the overall business.

-Authorised persons are essential players in the market.
-If the authorised person wants to trade for himself, he can do it after making sure that he does not fail in his commitment towards stockbroker and his clients.
+Authorized persons (Formerly known as a Sub Broker) are essential players in the market.
+If the authorized person wants to trade for himself, he can do it after making sure that he does not fail in his commitment towards the stockbroker and his clients.